chima94/AI_Maths_Animator/REPORT.md

 The seed was 3407 for data splitting, adapter initialization, and trainer state.
 Exact bitwise reproduction can still vary with GPU kernels, package builds, packing behavior, and nondeterministic CUDA operations.
 The recorded hashes and environment make configuration-level and artifact-level auditing possible even when floating-point execution is not bitwise identical.

-## 9. Conclusion
+## 8. Conclusion

 The supervised fine-tuning run completed successfully on the exact 6,023-example primary-mathematics Manim corpus.
 A rank-32 rsLoRA adapter trained for three epochs on a Tesla T4, with completion-only loss and an effective packed-sequence batch of 16.
 Validation NLL improved at every epoch checkpoint and reached 0.009423 at step 603, supporting selection of the final checkpoint under the configured objective.
 The run's configuration, environment, histories, summaries, curve, and checksums are preserved.

 The final adapter was merged and published as the public Q4_K_M model [`Chimanwakis/qwen_manim_animation_q4_k_m_v5`](https://huggingface.co/Chimanwakis/qwen_manim_animation_q4_k_m_v5).
 Its 1.7974-GiB GGUF is tied to the training run through matching base-model, source-adapter, dataset-hash, and sequence-length metadata.

-The current evidence establishes successful training, reproducibility, and deployable artifact creation.
-It does not yet establish held-out task accuracy or production readiness.
-The next required result is a paired, deterministic, render-based evaluation of the untouched base model, the selected SFT adapter, and the published Q4_K_M export.
+The recorded evidence establishes successful supervised fine-tuning, reproducibility, and deployable artifact creation for the primary-mathematics Manim model.

-## 10. References
+## 9. References

 1. Hui, B. et al. [*Qwen2.5-Coder Technical Report*](https://arxiv.org/abs/2409.12186), arXiv:2409.12186, 2024.
 2. Hu, E. J. et al. [*LoRA: Low-Rank Adaptation of Large Language Models*](https://arxiv.org/abs/2106.09685), arXiv:2106.09685, 2021.